LinuxJedi/AmigaRGBtoHDMI/Amiga500CPLD/README.md

 ## Initial Setup

-On first boot the colours will look wrong and it the image will likely not be very good quality.
+Prior to Beta29, on first boot the colours will look wrong and it the image will likely not be very good quality.
 This is because it uses an Acorn computer profile by default.
 You should use the main menu to change the profile to Amiga.

 You may also see a shimmer or wavy effect.
 This is because the phase is set incorrectly and needs calibration, this is a one-off easy thing to do.
 If you have a static image such as the Kickstart 1.3 boot screen or Workbench with no mouse movement you can use the "Auto Calibrate Video Settings" option (it will require you to select twice to activate).
 Alternatively you can go into the "Sampling" menu and change the "Sampling Phase" until the image looks correct.
 Typically 0, 3 or 5 will work fine, but it could be different in each machine.

 Once calibrated choose "Save Configuration" and this will be remembered for subsequent boots.

+## Buying PCBs

+I've made the PCBs available on PCBWay here: https://www.pcbway.com/project/shareproject/Amiga_500_CPLD_RGBtoHDMI_v1.html